Infamous Gupta family's Saxonwold compound goes under the hammer

 The Saxonwold compound was where the Gupta family wined and dined politicians, in what was widely viewed as part of a strategy to capture state influence and secure government contracts.

-In 2018, former deputy finance minister Mcebisi Jonas gave scathing testimony at the Zondo commission detailing threats, bribes and corruption he had encountered during a meeting at the Gupta residence.
+In 2018, former deputy finance minister Mcebisi Jonas gave scathing testimony at the Zondo commission of inquiry into state capture, detailing threats, bribes and corruption he had encountered during a meeting at the Gupta residence.
 He said the meeting had been arranged by former president Jacob Zuma’s son Duduzane.

-The Guptas have since fled SA and are currently being pursued by government to face criminal charges.
+The Guptas have fled SA and are currently being pursued by government to face criminal charges.

 SowetanLIVE